linode/docs/docs/databases/mongodb/build-database-clusters-with-mongodb.md

 ## Configure Sharding

 At this stage, the components of your cluster are all connected and communicating with one another.
-The final step in preparing your cluster for use is enabling sharding.
+The final step is to enable sharding.
 Enabling sharding takes place in stages due to the organization of data in MongoDB.
-Let's briefly review the main data structures:
+To understand how data will be distrubuted, let's briefly review the main data structures:

 -   **Databases** - The broadest data structure in MongoDB, used to hold groups of related data.
 -   **Collections** - Analogous to tables in traditional relational database systems, collections are the data structures that comprise databases